-SERVICE INTERVAL RECORD
+SERVICE RECORD

-It is recommended that your heating system is serviced regularly and that you complete the appropriate Service Interval Record Below.
+It is recommended that your heating system is serviced regularly and that the appropriate Service Record is completed.

-Service Provider.
-Before completing the appropriate Service Interval Record below, please ensure you have carried out the service as described in the boiler manufacturer's instructions.
-Always use the manufacturer's specified spare part when replacing all controls
+Service Provider Before completing the appropriate Service Record below, please ensure you have carried out the service as described in the manufacturer's instructions.

+Always use the manufacturer's specified spare part when replacing controls.